yigidatalp/freeCodeCamp-Data-Analysis-with-Python-Projects/README.md

 # freeCodeCamp-Data-Analysis-with-Python-Projects
-In this repository, I completed all of the Data Analysis with Python Projects to earn a freeCodeCamp certification.
+In this repository, I completed all of the Data Analysis with Python Projects to earn the freeCodeCamp's Data Analysis with Python certification.

 **Skills**